dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/customizations/ide/create-perspective.md

 Create Perspective
 ===

 All perspectives in Eclipse Dirigible are loaded via the `ide-perspective` extension point.
-List with all extension points can be found at the[Extensions Overview](/help/development/extensions/) page.
+List with all extension points can be found at the [Extensions Overview](/help/development/extensions/) page.
 To develop a new perspective, _extension_, _perspective definition_ and _frontend resources_ should be created.
 The following example is using [AngularJS](https://angularjs.org/) and [Fundamental Library](https://sap.github.io/fundamental/).

 ### Steps